The Glia Tourniquet Project

 By 2017, The Hayat Center for Emergency and Crisis Management began a Stop The Bleed campaign to reduce or eliminate mortality due to limb blood loss, and it became apparent that clinically dependable tourniquets were a critical part of the campaign success.
 Manufacturing CAT-style tourniquets within Gaza was then explored.
 Glia Gaza engineers began developing tourniquet prototypes using additive manufacturing (3D Printing) and released the design on GitHub February 27, 2017.

 Due to the blockade and ongoing conflict in Gaza, it was an imperative objective that Glia’s tourniquet be developed using a rapid and portable manufacturing process which could be performed within Gaza as shipments to the area were frequently intercepted and denied entry.
-Furthermore, power was cut to the region on occasion interrupting traditional means of production.
-From an operational perspective, it was determined that the tourniquet should be 3D Printed using solar power and made open source, allowing anyone with access to a printer and electricity to manufacture tourniquets within the region.
+Furthermore, regional power cuts interrupted traditional means of production.
+From an operational perspective, it was determined that the tourniquet should be 3D Printed using solar power and made open source, allowing anyone with access to a printer and electricity to manufacture tourniquets within their respective location.

 Since commercially available tourniquets have both adult and pediatric versions, Glia also wanted to develop a one-size-fits-all product, allowing a single device to save the life of a victim regardless of age or limb size.

 The Glia tourniquet has been successfully designed for both adult and pediatric use.
 It can be self-applied one-handed or externally applied by a medical responder onto a patient’s limb.
-It has saved the lives of hundreds of gunshot, explosive, and trauma victims- which includes deployment during the 2018–2020 Great March of Return in which 5,969 people were shot (86.9% in the arms or legs).
+It has saved the lives of hundreds of gunshot, explosive, and trauma victims - most notably during the 2018–2020 Great March of Return in which 5,969 people were shot (86.9% in the arms or legs).
 Despite this, only 2 died of their injuries, a remarkably low 0.03% fatality rate.

 The Glia Tourniquet can be manufactured with a 3D printer and easily sourced fabric materials for a total material cost of USD$7.
-Glia, accounting for all other associated production costs, is currently able to maintain a retail price of CAD$30.
-Comparably, most commercial tourniquets retail cost ranges from USD$30-USD$50.
 Glia manufactures the tourniquet in both Canada and Gaza under a Health Canada Medical Device Establishment License (License #6823) to produce Class 1 devices.

 Since 2017, over 2500 tourniquets have been successfully deployed in Gaza by field medics, emergency medicine physicians, and trauma first responders.
 Glia’s dedication to research and field testing has saved many lives in Gaza and beyond, as all research and design files are open sourced to create equal care for all.